 There are many conventions out there and several important ones.
-PAX, Gamescom and San Diego Comic-Con, to name a few, mobilize the entire population of gaming, comics, and pop culture enthusiasts in general.
+PAX, Gamescom, and San Diego Comic-Con, to name a few, mobilize the entire population of gaming, comics, and pop culture enthusiasts in general.
 There are some conventions, though, that, even if not as famous or important as the aforementioned ones, offer something unique to the public.
-Many of these conventions happen on the other side of the Atlantic, so most of the U.S. fans don’t even know they exist.
+Many of these conventions happen on the other side of the Atlantic, so most U.S. fans don’t even know they exist.
 Lucca Comics and Games is one of these conventions.

 Lucca Comics and Games is the most important event in Italy regarding what has been lately addressed as “nerd culture.”
 It’s the largest event in Italy in both attendees and area covered, and definitely among the largest in Europe.
 In the five days of the convention, Lucca Comics and Games counted 270,000 attendees.
 That’s only counting the tickets sold, so you can imagine the enormous workforce needed to keep an event like this going.
-The unique thing about this convention is that it doesn’t take place in a convention center, but on the entirety of the historical center of the city fortress of Lucca, in Tuscany.
+The unique thing about this convention is that it doesn’t take place in a convention center, but in the entirety of the historical center of the city fortress of Lucca, in Tuscany.

 I was able to attend the fair only for one day, and one of the busiest days.
 Despite the overcrowded streets, I thoroughly enjoyed the experience, and I want to share it with you by telling you about some of the things I’ve seen.

 Before getting into specific exhibitions, I want to highlight what makes this event so special compared to any other con out there: the setting.